Translate

 Image_1.png

 Enhanced care coordination, or "wraparound", is an integral part of the Children's System of Care for behavioral and mental health's Tier 3 Intensive, Community-Based Services.
-Wraparound is New Hampshire's version of a proven youth- and family-centered planning and care coordination process, but it is not covered by private insurance carriers, meaning many families cannot access these critical services.
+Wraparound is New Hampshire's version of a proven youth- and family-centered planning and care coordination process, but it is not covered by private insurance carrier, meaning many families face significant barriers or may not be able to access these critical services.

 New Hampshire must ensure all families can access the care they need, regardless of their insurance type.